-Note that the orginal article updated is available in the /Users/lobry/seqinr/pkg.Rcheck/seqinr/doc/ folder in PDF format
+/Users/lobry/seqinr/pkg.Rcheck/seqinr/doc/ folder in PDF format

-- There was a bug when sending a gfrag request to the server for long (Mb range) sequences.
-The length argument was converted to scientific notations that are not understand by the server.
-This is now corrected and should work up the the Gb scale. - The query() function has been improved by de-looping list element info request, there are now download at once which is much more efficient.
+- The query() function has been improved by de-looping list element info request, there are now download at once which is much more efficient.
 For example, a query from a researcher-home ADSL connection with a list with about 1000 elements was 60 seconds and is now only 4 seconds (i.e. 15 times faster now). - A new parameter virtual has been added to query() so that long lists can stay on the server without trying to download them automatically.
-A query like query(s\$socket,"allcds","t=cds", virtual = TRUE) is now possible. - Relevant genetic codes and frames are now automatically propagated. - \bullet ${\tt SeqinR}$ sends now its name and version number to the server. - Strict control on ambiguous DNA base alphabet has been relaxed. - Default value for parameter invisible of function query() is now TRUE.
+A query like query(s\$socket,"allcds","t=cds", virtual = TRUE) is now possible. - Relevant genetic codes and frames are now automatically propagated. - SeqinR sends now its name and version number to the server. - Strict control on ambiguous DNA base alphabet has been relaxed. - Default value for parameter invisible of function query() is now TRUE.